Dynamics of Wound Closure in Living Nematic Epithelia

 This is consistent with another prediction of our model, namely that contractility ($\pert>0$) \textit{accelerates} closure whilst extensility ($\pert<0$) \textit{delays} it (Fig.~\ref{fig:flowAndShape}c).
 This is a consequence of the parallel anchoring conditions on $\bv{Q}$ chosen at the wound free surface; we find that taking normal anchoring at the wound edge interchanges the effects of contractility/extensility on rates of closure (see Fig.~SX).

 \paragraph*{Conclusion:} Informed by experimental observations of re-epithelialisation, we have solved the free-boundary problem of a closing hole in an active nematic fluid.
-We find that an interplay between boundary conditions on the nematic texture at the wound and the contractile or extensile active stresses in the bulk tissue (a) accelerate healing and (b) drive elongation of the wound along the axis of nematic order in the far-field.
+We find that for parallel anchored nematic alignment at the wound hole, contractile active stresses in the bulk tissue (a) accelerate healing and (b) drive elongation of the wound along the axis of nematic order in the far-field.
 Given one would expect the tissue to use any mechanism at its disposal to accelerate healing, our model suggests the tissue is under a state of contractile active stress -- a prediction that is supported by our measurements of wound anisotropy and alignment parallel to the axis of nematic order in the surrounding tissue.